More results...

 Physical security often faces disregard

-A tremendous amount of energy and time devotes to cybersecurity today.
+A tremendous amount of energy and time is devoted to cybersecurity today.
 However, physical security is often overlooked.
 Devices need protection against theft or hacking of the hardware.

 Traditional security is not sufficient